apache/spark/docs/sql-migration-guide.md

 ## Upgrading from Spark SQL 3.3 to 3.4

   - Since Spark 3.4, INSERT INTO commands with explicit column lists comprising fewer columns than the target table will automatically add the corresponding default values for the remaining columns (or NULL for any column lacking an explicitly-assigned default value).
 In Spark 3.3 or earlier, these commands would have failed returning errors reporting that the number of provided columns does not match the number of columns in the target table.
+Note that disabling `spark.sql.defaultColumn.useNullsForMissingDefaultValues` will restore the previous behavior.

   - Since Spark 3.4, Number or Number(\*) from Teradata will be treated as Decimal(38,18).
 In Spark 3.3 or earlier, Number or Number(\*) from Teradata will be treated as Decimal(38, 0), in which case the fractional part will be removed.
   - Since Spark 3.4, v1 database, table, permanent view and function identifier will include 'spark_catalog' as the catalog name if database is defined, e.g. a table identifier will be: `spark_catalog.default.t`.
 To restore the legacy behavior, set `spark.sql.legacy.v1IdentifierNoCatalog` to `true`.
   - Since Spark 3.4, when ANSI SQL mode(configuration `spark.sql.ansi.enabled`) is on, Spark SQL always returns NULL result on getting a map value with a non-existing key.
 In Spark 3.3 or earlier, there will be an error.